 As a parent or high school student, it might seem as though continuing the level of inquiry begun through homeschooling is impossible.

-It may be rare, yet at Northeast Catholic College (NCC), the search for truth is alive and well.
+It may be rare, yet at Northeast Catholic College (NCC), (editor’s note: now Magdalen College of the Liberal Arts) the search for truth is alive and well.
 A small, Catholic, liberal arts school in historic and picturesque New England, Northeast Catholic College takes its responsibility to form students’ faith and reason very seriously.

 Seton students would find the method of education at NCC very familiar.
 College class sizes are small and, together with the professor, students undertake a sustained philosophical inquiry using faith and reason (fides et ratio), what Pope Saint John Paul II called the “two wings on which the human spirit rises to the contemplation of truth,” taking up and pursuing unrelentingly the perennial and sapiential questions such as “Who am I?,” “Is there a God?,” “Is there life after death?,” “How then shall we live?” and “What does it mean to be human?”